- St Austell

 Yes, Charlestown Shipwreck Centre is wheelchair friendly and has accessible toilets.

-Charlestown Shipwreck Centre has not told us if they are fully pushchair friendly.
+No, Charlestown Shipwreck Centre have stated they are not pushchair friendly.

 Charlestown Shipwreck Centre has not told us if they are dog friendly.